 Georgetown students wishing to do this elective need to have filled out our departmental application (see link below) AND need to meet with Dr Grant (ENT Clerkship Director) in person.

 Visiting students wishing to do this elective need to submit TWO applications – one through our department, (see link below) which is available now, and ADDITIONALLY apply on the VSAS/VSLO system.
-The VSAS/VSLO system will not open until April 1, 2020, however you can fill the department application now on the link below.
+The VSAS/VSLO system will not open until April 1st, 2023, however you can complete the departmental application now using the link below.